Signed in as:

 filler@godaddy.com

 Denver's Park Hill is a historic neighborhood in Denver and is a perfect setting for an art festival.
-Home to former Colorado Governor and current Senator John Hickenlooper (he attended one of the shows by the way!), the show is located in the southern part of Park Hill.
-The show location is less than a mile from Denver's City Park, Denver Zoo, and the Denver Museum of Nature and Science.
+Home to former Colorado Governor and current Senator John Hickenlooper (who attended one of the shows by the way!), the show is located in the southern part of Park Hill.
+The location is less than a mile from Denver's City Park, Denver Zoo, and the Denver Museum of Nature and Science.

 Julie Leidel is a Roycroft Renaissance Master Artisan inspired by The Arts & Crafts Movement (1880-1920), the Art Nouveau Movement, and the WPA era of the 1930s.
 Julie's artwork evokes a feeling of yesteryear, and her revivalist approach calls upon the spirit of the Arts &Crafts Movement - at its center was the principle that the head, heart, and hand should ideally work as one.